redstreet/fava_investor/README.md

 a shell command.

-Interactivity and visualization are key for investing reports and tools, and hence the primary focus is on Fava, even though all modules will aim to have all three interfaces.
+Interactivity and visualization are key for investing reports and tools, and hence the primary focus is on Fava, even though all modules will have all three interfaces.

 ### Current modules:
 - [Visual, tree structured asset allocation by class](https://github.com/redstreet/fava_investor/tree/main/fava_investor/modules/assetalloc_class#readme)